BurningCopper/singularity-scripts/README.md

 <*> qsiprep (https://github.com/PennLINC/qsiprep)=>
 The install script requires that the $FREESURFER_HOME system variable is set.
-This is only for the purpose of providing the FreeSurfer license.txt file, which are available for free from the Freesurfer website: https://surfer.nmr.mgh.harvard.edu/ (No I will not share mine, get your own.)
+This is only for the purpose of providing the FreeSurfer license.txt file, which is available for free from the Freesurfer website: https://surfer.nmr.mgh.harvard.edu/ (No I will not share mine, get your own.)
 The qsiprep container contains (and uses) its own Freesurfer install, so you can set $FREESURFER_HOME to any folder you like, as long as it contains your license.txt file.

 The install script also requires that $HOME/bin is in the users path.